Alan-Chen99/scheme-lsp-server/README.md

 the code is designed to contain as much logic as possible in R7RS Scheme, separating implementation-specific code in different directories.

-Currently only CHICKEN 5 and Guile are supported.
+Currently CHICKEN 5, Gambit 4.9.4+ and Guile 3+ are supported.

 *Note*: this code is still in an early development stage and the API may change.
 Change suggestions are welcome.